 Authority for Purchase of Electric Power.
 In 2007, the Virginia General Assembly also adopted a bill that expanded the authority for municipalities to enter into long-term contracts for the purchase of electric power.
 Specifically, the legislation authorized cities and towns to enter into power purchase contracts with any other entity, including among others any investor-owned utility or not-for-profit corporation organized under the laws of Virginia or another state.
-The contract could include a "take-or-pay" requirement by which the municipality is obligated to make payments whether or not a project is completed, operable, or operating, and by which such payments shall not be subject to reduction or conditioned upon the performance or nonperformance by any party (Va.
+The contract could include a "take-orpay" requirement by which the municipality is obligated to make payments whether or not a project is completed, operable, or operating, and by which such payments shall not be subject to reduction or conditioned upon the performance or nonperformance by any party (Va.
 Code § 15.2-1133).
 A municipality is also required to set rates and charges sufficient to provide revenues adequate to meet its obligations under any such contract.

-2020 Legislation.
-Set forth below are summaries of certain energy-related bills that are currently pending in the 2020 session of the Virginia General Assembly.
-Many concern customer choice, renewable energy and/or energy conservation.
-Generally, if adopted, such bills will become law effective July 1, 2020.
-Several of these bills would affect Virginia municipal power systems.
-The Virginia General Assembly is scheduled to remain in session until March 7, 2020, with a reconvened session scheduled for April 22, 2020.
+2020 Legislation; Virginia Clean Economy Act.
+Set forth below are summaries of certain energyrelated bills that were approved during the 2020 session of the Virginia General Assembly, which was a very busy one in the areas of customer choice, renewable energy and/or energy conservation, most notably through the passage of the Virginia Clean Economy Act of 2020.
+Unless otherwise noted, such bills became law effective July 1, 2020.
+Several of these bills affect Virginia municipal power systems.